 The Genbei River

 In the Mishima Taisha Shrine the Mishima Deity, the volcanic god of the Izu Islands, is enshrined.
-It is said that when volcanic eruptions occured on the Izu Islands, in order to sooth the volcanic god the Mishiima Deity was designated as "Daimyoujin".
+It is said that when volcanic eruptions occurred on the Izu Islands, in order to soothe the volcanic god the Mishima Deity was designated as "Daimyoujin".

 You will see thawing water spring up at the end of lava flow here.